 Regular Marvels is an independent project that explores alternative ways of understanding people’s experience of art.
-Begun in 2011, it was completed, at least in its first phase in 2015, when I began a new project about participatory arts practice, A Restless Art, which has its own website.
-As I explained a few months ago, Regular Marvels was a response to two paradoxes I felt about my recent work:
+Begun in 2011, it was completed, at least in its first phase, in 2015, when I began a new project about participatory arts practice, A Restless Art, which has its own website.
+Regular Marvels was a response to two paradoxes I felt about my recent work:

 Over five years, I imagined, researched and produced five books, in partnership with arts organisations or others interested in the idea.
 Each one deliberately focused on an aspect of artistic life that is not much valued by the contemporary art world.
 Each also shaped set out to be not just arts-led but collaborative, exploratory, open source and socially engaged.
 All five books can be downloaded from this website as PDFs (just click on the titles below).
 Printed copies are also available at £5 plus postage, while stocks last: just email me through the contact page if you want one.
 The books are: